alain-andre/prime/doc/prime.fr-FR.md

     console.log("the " + key + " day of the week is " + value)
     return key != 'second'
 })
-// logs "the first day of the week is Sunday",
+// Affiche "the first day of the week is Sunday",
-// "the second day of the week is Monday", but is then stopped so it will not
+// "the second day of the week is Monday", mais s'arrette alors.
-// log "the third day of the week is Tuesday"
+// Il n'afficher pas "the third day of the week is Tuesday"
 ```

 ### À voir aussi